-Richard and Tim Trudgen of Why Warriors have spent decades collaborating with both health professionals and Yolŋu to explain health issues in the local Yolŋu Matha language.
+The Why Warriors bilingual, bicultural team has spent decades collaborating with health professionals and Yolŋu researchers to explain health issues in the local Yolŋu Matha language.
 The traditional worldview of Yolŋu means they want in-depth, science-based information in order to understand any new topic.
-What Yolŋu call the “dhuḏi-dhäwu” – the deep true story.
+What Yolŋu call the “dhuḏi-dhäwu” – the evidential information.

 Our aim is to produce a series of health videos in Yolŋu Matha with English captions.
-These resources will be made available directly to Yolŋu and also to medical staff who are working to explain different health conditions to Yolŋu patients and their families.
+These resources will be made available to medical staff who are working to explain different health conditions to Yolŋu patients and their families.

-- What is a heart attack?
-This includes heart function and blood circulation in the body.
+- What is a heart attack? (inc. Heart function and blood circulation in the body.
 Please see the first draft of that video above)

-We are looking for partners to fund the production of the health videos that will share this life-saving knowledge to thousands of Yolŋu people.
+Or become a partner to help support and fund the production of the health videos that will save the lives of thousands of Yolŋu people.